joao-frohlich/cpython/Doc/library/enum.rst

    .. attribute:: KEEP

-      Out-of-range values are kept, and the :class:`Flag` membership is kept.
+      Out-of-range values are kept, and the *Flag* membership is kept.
       This is the default for :class:`IntFlag`::

          >>> from enum import Flag, KEEP, auto